cancel icon

 Early osteoarthritis

 If your stair pain comes with creaking, morning stiffness, or an ache that builds throughout the day, early wear in the kneecap joint may also be a factor.
-This is more common in people over 50 or those with a history of knee injury.
+This is more common in people over 50 or those with a history of knee injury, or individuals carrying excess body weight.
 The NHS notes that osteoarthritis of the knee develops gradually and is typically managed with load modification, strength work, and sometimes medical support rather than surgery.

 Meniscus or joint-line problems